• Skip to primary navigation

 Can I make this in advance?ย

-This can be made in advance and stored in an airtight container in the fridge for up to 4 days.
-To enjoy, reheat it in the microwave or in a pot on the stovetop on medium heat.
+Egg drop soup can be made up to 4 days in advance and stored in an airtight container in the fridge, once cooled.
+To reheat, microwave or reheat on the stovetop until hot throughout.

 How do I make egg drop soup runnier?

-You can make the egg drop soup runnier by reducing the amount of cornstarch to the cornstarch slurry by ยฝ tbsp.
+You can make the egg drop soup runnier by reducing the amount of cornstarch to ยฝ tablespoon or adding more chicken stock, about ยฝ cup.

 • Hot and Sour Soup